atreyasha/spp-explainability/README.md

                            (default: 5)
 ```

-#### Single SoPa++ model training
+##### Neural SoPa++ model training

-To train a single SoPa++ model using our defaults on the CPU, execute:
+To train a single neural SoPa++ model using our defaults on the CPU, execute:

 ```shell
 bash scripts/train_spp_cpu.sh
 ```

-To train a single SoPa++ model using our defaults on a single GPU, execute:
+To train a single neural SoPa++ model using our defaults on a single GPU, execute:

 ```shell
 bash scripts/train_spp_gpu.sh
 ```

-#### Grid SoPa++ model training
+##### Grid-based neural SoPa++ model training

-To apply grid-based training on SoPa++ models using our defaults on the CPU, execute:
+To apply grid-based training on neural SoPa++ models using our defaults on the CPU, execute:

 ```shell
 bash scripts/train_spp_grid_cpu.sh
 ```

-To apply grid-based training on SoPa++ models using our defaults on a single GPU, execute:
+To apply grid-based training on neural SoPa++ models using our defaults on a single GPU, execute:

 ```shell
 bash scripts/train_spp_grid_gpu.sh